A unit-level small area model with misclassified covariates: Measurement error models

 Model in equation (\ref{Meas-Err}) assumes that the mismeasured covariates are continuously distributed.
 For discrete covariates, measurement error means misclassification.
 Examples abound: item preference for privacy or social desirability reasons, digit preference and recall errors are common sources of misclassification; the discretized version of a continuous covariate measured with error is also subject to misclassification.
-Also, misclassification error may be artificially included for disclosure limitation purposes by National Statistical Offices \citep{PRAM, Polettini:2015}.
+Also, misclassification error may be artificially induced for disclosure limitation purposes by National Statistical Offices \citep{PRAM, Polettini:2015}.

 In this case, the measurement error model is defined in terms of misclassification probabilities.
-Consider a variable $X$ assuming $K$ possible values, and denote the perturbed observed variable by $Z$.
+Consider a categorical variable $x$ with $K$ possible values, and denote the perturbed observed variable by $X$.
 The misclassification model can be parametrized through the misclassification probabilities for each category, defined as:

-So $p_{k'k}$ represents the probability of observing category $k$ of $Z$ for a record having the $k'$-th category of the unobservable variable $X$.
-The misclassification probabilities are collected into a $K \times K$ misclassification matrix $P$ whose diagonal elements $p_{jj}$ ($j=1,...,K)$ are the probabilities that no measurement error occurs for the $j$-th category of $X$.\\ In the context of classical measurement error in covariates, the regression model defined in terms of the unobservable true covariate $X$ is supplemented by the misclassification model for $Z$ given $X$, and then by a model for $X$:
+So $p_{k'k}$ represents the probability of observing category $k$ of $X$ for a record whose true latent category of $x$ is $k'$.
+The misclassification probabilities are collected into a $K \times K$ misclassification matrix $P$ whose diagonal elements $p_{kk}$ ($k=1,...,K)$ are the probabilities that no measurement error occurs for the $k$-th category of $x$.\\ In the context of classical measurement error in covariates, the regression model defined in terms of the unobservable true covariate $x$ is supplemented by the misclassification model for $X$ given $x=k$, $k=1,...,K$, and then by a model for $x$: